ccorcos/chetcorcos.com-2/README.md

 # chetcorcos.com

 - more projects polish
-	- external link cursor
-	- favicon
+	- audit

-	- check out surgey's designs
 		- polish up each article with some explanations where necessary
-	- audit all ignored posts

 		- move all images to this project
 			- better image framing and cropping
 			- optimize images
 		- gif of anything thats interactive
+		- audit all ignored posts

+	- favicon
+	- check out surgey's designs

 	- build size
 	- loader style